Helcystogramma fernaldella

 Helcystogramma fernaldella, or Fernald's helcystogramma moth, is a moth in the family Gelechiidae.
 It was described by August Busck in 1903.
 It is found in North America, where it has been recorded from Alaska, Yukon and Alberta, east across Canada and the northern United States to New Brunswick and New England.
 The habitat consists of fields, meadows and grasslands.

 The wingspan is 16–18 mm.
-The forewings range from whitish to pale yellowish with several faint and indistinct stripes, as well as two dark spots in the medial area.
-The hindwings are pale greyish.
 Adults are mainly on wing from May to July.

 The larvae feed on various grasses.
 The species overwinters in the larval stage.